If You Live in the City of Los Angeles

 AB 1482 caps annual rent increases to 5% PLUS a percentage (tied to the Consumer Price Index) for the region in which the property is located OR 10%, whichever is lower.

-Note that AB 1482 does not replace, amend, or remove Los Angeles City or County RSO laws.
+Note that AB 1482 does not replace, amend, or remove Los Angeles City’s LARSO or Los Angeles County’s RSTPO laws.
 If your unit is already covered by local rent-stabilization protections, this statewide law does not apply.

 Need to Check if Your Unit Is Rent Stabilized?
 Use Our OWN-IT!
 Tool